hackle/blog-rust/raw/blog-rewrite-in-rust.md

     // Err("Oops")
 ```

 Wait what?
 For the exact same code `results.iter().cloned().collect()`, the returned values are of different types.
 Does `collect` read our minds?
-Of course not and the "magic" is in how Rust was able to first infer the return type of each expression, and then use the inferred type to invoke the correct behaviour deterministically.
+Of course not, and the "magic" is in how Rust was able to first infer the return type of each expression, and then use the inferred type to invoke the correct implementation of `collect` deterministically.
 If this is cryptic, consider the definition of `collect`:

 ```rust
 fn collect<B>(self) -> B